 This instrument actually represents the pinnacle of what was possible in guitar making in the 1950s.
 It comes from the legendary workshop of father Kurt and son Heinz Seifert, which of the two built it is no longer ascertainable, since Heinz initially continued his father's style almost unchanged.
 And from the time shortly before the company became part of Migma, like many others.
 It is known that the Seiferts built guitars for the trading house F&R Enders, they were the owners of the Goldklang brand.
 Such an instrument was simply unaffordable for most people at that time, as it cost several times a monthly wage.
 Accordingly, such specimens are extremely rare and almost never to get - certainly not in this magnificent condition.

 This guitar is intricately crafted with incredible craftsmanship in every detail.
 The top and back are hand carved from the full massive material, the sides are also massive.
-The top and back are made of spruce, the sides of maple.
-The seven-piece lengthwise glued neck is also maple, with three central mahogany strips.
+The top is made of spruce, back and sides of maple.
+The seven-piece lengthwise glued neck has three central elm wood strips, two maple strips in between and pear wood sides.
 The neck and headstock are made of one piece throughout.
 Plus a rosewood fingerboard with eight celluloid inlays, each with two additional narrow decorative strips.
 The creamy white celluloid headstock is decorated with black inlays and overlays.
 The pickguard is a small work of art in itself: the Goldklang lettering is worked into a rectangular recess in high quality, it has real bindings and a typical shape that leaves out the lower soundhole.
 Five-ply the saddle, open WARG tuners.
 Black stained pearwood bridge with two bright trim strips and beautiful saddle, recessed between the strings.
 Elaborately handcrafted tailpiece with beautiful chiseling.
 Perfectly executed varnish with shellac in brown-cognac shades with the "artificial" flame stripes on the back and sides, which were popular in those days.
 The back of the neck is clear lacquered.
 Elaborate bindings everywhere, up to seven layers.
 Neck fastening by using the Stauffer-Legnani system.
 The guitar is in original condition down to the brass screws!

 Unknown, we received it as part of a small collection with good substance but completely dried out with cracks, various loose bindings and a warped, crooked pickguard.
 The back of the neck was badly battered from improper use of a capo.
 The Seifert has not been played in a while, but that should be true for its entire time, as there is little patina to be found for a guitar that is at least 65 years old.